jenmerritt/earthquakes_flutter/README.md

 # To run:
 1. Clone/Fork/Download this project
+2. You may need to get the dependencies.
+Just save the pubspec.yaml file in VSCode (with the Flutter plugin installed) to auto-run the package getter, or you can run `flutter pub get`.
-2. From main.dart, run the application setting the target device as any of desktop, mobile or web.
+3. From main.dart, run the application setting the target device as any of desktop, mobile or web.
 (Note: tested on Mac, iOS and web).